-The public is invited to view the artwork on display at City Hall and the Redding Library as part of Art in the City's Winter 2016 Exhibit.
-At the Redding Library, photography by Yvonne Jordan-Sherwood is on display.
-At City Hall come view sculptures and paintings by Jessica Rachelle Willis, watercolor and colored pencil artwork by Susan Lofthouse-Meade, a variety of mediums showcasing the artwork of the students of University Preparation School, paintings and mosaic pieces by Neil Babcock, and photography by Muriel Plank.
-The 2016 Winter Exhibit will be displayed January 13, 2016 through May 2, 2016.
+The public is invited to view the artwork on display at City Hall and the Redding Library as part of Art in the City's Summer 2016 Exhibit.
+At the Redding Library, watercolor and colored pencil artwork by Susan Lofthouse-Meade is on display.
+At City Hall come view paintings by Andrew Jensen, pastel artwork by Vivi-Anne Thompson, student submissions to the Lions Club International Annual Peace Poster Contest, and photography by Bonnie Lampley and Paul Mitchell.

-A Reception for the Artists will be held at Redding City Hall on Friday, January 29, 2016, from 4:00 p.m. - 8:00 p.m.
-In addition to the beautiful artwork on display, attendees will enjoy live music and refreshments.
-The Reception takes place in conjunction with the Annual Cultural Cruise, where participants can compete for prizes at various venues open throughout the City of Redding.
+A Reception for the Artists will be held at Redding City Hall on Friday, May 20, 2016, from 5:00 p.m. - 7:00 p.m.
+In addition to the beautiful artwork on display, attendees will enjoy refreshments.

 City Hall is located at 777 Cypress Avenue and the Redding Library is at 1100 Parkview Avenue.